H(ear)s to Us

 Interviews

-I conducted 10 interviews with Emily Carr students and staff, exploring the causes of loneliness and strategies for overcoming it.
+I conducted 10 interviews with Emily Carr students and staff, exploring potential causes of loneliness and strategies for overcoming it.

 1.